awegroup/LuchsingerModel/README.md

 * Option 2 produces operational evenvelope of pumping kite for sols (combined results shown [here](doc/Operational_envelope_kite.png)).

 ## Results
 The use of the model and the generated results are described in more detail in [3] and [4].
+A follow-up study is presented in [5].

 ## Possible contributions
 * Instead of evaluating the complete state of each sol one after another, it will be faster if some steps are done for a year.